TriplePanicLabs/grindurus-protocol/README.md

 ## 5.2 Config

-The `Config` structure in the `URUSCore` contract defines critical parameters for the operation of the URUS algorithm.
+The `Config` structure in the `URUS` contract defines critical parameters for the operation of the URUS algorithm.
 These parameters control the behavior of positions, thresholds, and profit margins during trading.
 Adjusting these values allows authorized roles to optimize the strategy for specific market conditions.

 ## Structure of Config

 The `Config` structure contains the following parameters:

 ### 1. `longNumberMax`
-- **Description**: The maximum number of long positions that can be opened.
+- **Description**: The maximum number of buys, that can be executed
 - **Purpose**: Limits the exposure to long positions, ensuring controlled investment levels.
 - **Example**:
-  - If `longNumberMax = 4`, a maximum of 4 sequential long positions can be opened.
+  - If `longNumberMax = 4`, a maximum of 4 sequential buys, that can be executed
   - **Scenario**: Assume the following conditions:
     - Initial investment: 100 USDT
     - `extraCoef = 2_00` (x2.00)
-    - Long positions: 4 maximum
+    - Long Number Max: 4
     - The investments would be:
-      - Position on iteration 1: 100 USDT
+      1)  Buy amount on iteration 1: 100 USDT
+          Total investment: 100 USDT
-      - Position on iteration 2: 200 USDT
+      2)  Buy amount on iteration 2: 100 * 2.00 = 200 USDT
+          Total investment: 100 + 200 = 300 USDT
-      - Position on iteration 3: 400 USDT
+      3)  Buy amount on iteration 3: 300 * 2.00 = 600 USDT
+          Total investment: 300 + 600 = 900 USDT
-      - Position on iteration 4: 800 USDT
+      4)  Buy amount on iteration 4: 900 * 2.00 = 1800 USDT
+          Total investment: 900 + 1800 = 2700 USDT

 ### 2. `hedgeNumberMax`
-- **Description**: The maximum number of hedge positions that can be opened.
+- **Description**: The maximum number of hedge level grid
-- **Purpose**: Defines the depth of hedging during adverse market movements.
+- **Purpose**: Defines the depth level of hedging during adverse market movements.
 - **Example**:
   - If `hedgeNumberMax = 3`, the hedge process will stop after 3 iterations.
   - **Scenario**:
     - Total `baseToken` holdings: 16 units
     - Hedge process splits positions:
-      - Hedge 1: 8 units
+      1)  Hedge 1: 4 units
+          Total sold: 4 units
-      - Hedge 2: 4 units
+      2)  Hedge 2: 4 units
+          Total sold: 4 + 4 = 8 units
-      - Hedge 3: 4 units
+      3)  Hedge 3: 8 units
+          Total sold: 8 + 8 = 16 units
     - No further hedging will occur after 3 steps.
+The position is closed.

 ### 3. `extraCoef`
 - **Description**: Multiplier used to calculate the additional liquidity required for subsequent long positions.
 - **Purpose**: Ensures exponential growth of investments in long positions while maintaining proportional risk.
-- **Example**:
-  - If `extraCoef = 2_00` (x2.00):
-    - Position 1: 100 USDT
-    - Position 2: 200 USDT (100 * 2.00)
-    - Position 3: 400 USDT (200 * 2.00)
-    - Position 4: 800 USDT (400 * 2.00)

 ### 4. `priceVolatilityPercent`
 - **Description**: The allowed price volatility percentage for position thresholds.